Menu

 Be ready to go to work in a growing healthcare field in one semester or less!

-CNAs work under the direction of a registered nurse in most clinical settings and are responsible for bathing and feeding patients who need help; making beds; transferring and transporting patients; taking and recording vital signs as directed; and a variety of other basic but essential services.
+CNAs work under the direction of a registered nurse in most clinical settings and are responsible for bathing and feeding patients who need help; making beds; transferring and transporting patients; taking and recording vital signs as directed; and a variety of other basic (but essential) services.

-This program is only one course, plus six clinical training days (48 hours) in a hospital or long-term care facility.
 After completion with a “C” or above, you will be eligible to test as a Certified Nursing Assistant through the Illinois Department of Public Health.
 Certification will qualify you to work in long-term care facilities, hospitals and community and public health services throughout the state.
 It can also lead to interesting specialty areas such as physical therapy, pediatrics, emergency room, respiratory therapy and more.

 Course Requirements